FusionAuth/fusionauth-site/site/_posts/2022-09-19-announcing-fusionauth-1-40.md

 excerpt_separator: "<!--more-->"
 ---

 We're excited to announce the release of FusionAuth version 1.40.0.
 It shipped on Sep 16, 2022.
-This release includes native windows installation, SCIM support for deactivation of users, and a change to how you can install the MySQL driver, as well as other bug fixes.
+This release includes native windows installation, Okta SCIM support for deactivation of users, and a change to how you can install the MySQL driver, as well as other bug fixes.

 <!--more-->